samirtahir91/acm-test/README.md

-# Multi-tenancy with Config Sync and Capsule
+# Multi-tenancy with Config Sync, Capsule and Self Service
-This repo is a example of how to setup multitenancy namespace provisioning with Config Sync and Capsule
+This repo is a example of how to setup multitenancy namespace provisioning with Config Sync and Capsule, with self service of creating namespaces

+Config sync will sync the Tenants, each Tenant is owned by a maintainer group, the maintainers will have permissions to create and delete namespaces as well as custom access defined in their cluster role (view on most things in this set-up)

 ## Background and add-ons to install:
 - [Config Sync](https://github.com/GoogleContainerTools/kpt-config-sync)